The Grouse Leks of the High Plains and Rocky Mountains

 After a hearty ranch breakfast, we set off for the lengthy drive west to Gunnison (c.300 miles), driving via Pueblo, and then high into the heart of the Rocky Mountains and into a snow-covered landscape.
 We plan to cross the Continental Divide using Monarch Pass (11,312ft) and then down into the Gunnison Basin.
 En-route we will stop for lunch and also make some roadside birding and ‘comfort’ stops.
+This drive is the last of the longer drives of the trip, all the other planned overnight stops are much closer to each other.
 Overnight Gunnison (7,700 ft).

 Day 6: Gunnison Sage-Grouse lek then birding our way to overnight in Montrose

 We will position ourselves at a Gunnison Sage-Grouse lek at dawn.
 The grouse conduct their lek on a pasture with a mountainous backdrop that provides a dramatic contrast to the endless vistas of the plains.
 Gunnison Sage-Grouse is endangered, specially protected, and easily disturbed, so at this lek, we are much further from the birds than at other leks and you will certainly really appreciate the use of a telescope.

 This species often leaves the lek before the sun is over the horizon, so to make the most of the early views, we recommend having your own scope.